mdn/content/files/en-us/web/css/anchor/index.md

 ### Comparison of different anchor-side values

 This example shows an element positioned relative to an anchor via its {{cssxref("top")}} and {{cssxref("left")}} properties, which are given `anchor()` function values.
 It also includes two drop-down menus that allow you to vary the `anchor-side` values inside those `anchor()` functions, so you can see what effect they have.
-The last value in each drop down is an invalid value for the property on which it is set.

 #### HTML

-In the HTML, we specify two {{htmlelement("div")}} elements, one with a class of `anchor` and one with a class of `infobox`.
+We specify two {{htmlelement("div")}} elements, one with a class of `anchor` and one with a class of `infobox`.
 These are intended to be the anchor element and the positioned element we will associate with it, respectively.

 We also include some filler text around the two `<div>` elements to make the {{htmlelement("body")}} taller so that it will scroll.
 The demo also includes two {{htmlelement("select")}} elements to create the drop-down menus enabling selection of different `anchor-side` values to place the positioned element with.
 We've hidden the filler text and the `<select>` elements for brevity.